Draconizations/LnzLive/GUIDE.md

 This dropdown determines the algorithm used to place paintballs.

-- Uniform: Places paintballs randomly across the entire surface.
+- Uniform: Places paintballs randomly.
-- Spiral: Arranges paintballs in a spiral pattern around the pet.
+- Spiral: Arranges paintballs in a spiral pattern.
 - Star: Creates starburst patterns with configurable points and ray length.
 - Bands: Creates bands of spots.
 'Bands' controls the number of bands.
 Use 'Direction' to choose horizontal or vertical alignment.
 - Noise: Places spots organically based on simplex noise.
 - Grid/Checkerboard: Arranges paintballs in a grid or checkerboard pattern.
 - Random Walk: Each new paintball is placed near the previous one, creating winding paths.
 - Clustered: Groups paintballs into tight, randomly placed clusters.
-- Pole/Equator-Focused: Concentrates paintballs at the top/bottom or the middle of the pet.
+- Pole/Equator-Focused: Concentrates paintballs at the top/bottom or the middle.
-- Halfie: Restricts paintballs to one half of the pet along a selected axis (X, Y, or Z) and size (positive or negative).
+- Halfie: Restricts paintballs to one half along a selected axis (X, Y, or Z) and size (positive or negative).
 - Bullseye: Creates concentric rings of different colors.
 - Leopard: Creates irregular, ringed spots.
 You can control the spot radius, irregularity, and how complete the rings are.
 Use "Paired Colors" to define ordered outer/inner colors from your color list (e.g., `155,45,185,45` will only sample 155 outer / 45 inner and 185 outer / 45 inner if "Paired Colors" is checked; otherwise, random pairs will be drawn).
 - Rainbow: Generates multi-color arcs of paintballz.
 You can control the angle, curvature, width, and length of the arcs.